castagninojose/local-pg/README.md

 poetry run python /alembic/schema/db_models.py
 ```

-This will create the DB declared.
+This will create the tables declared.
 Finally, you can populate your DB by going to `localpg/` and running

 ```bash
 poetry run python main.py